 Chandeliers perfectly fit the vertical panels which decorated doors and windows.
 Motifs for the horizontal bands were also found studying the ancient monuments of Rome.
 That shown above is almost identical to a frieze of Basilica di Nettuno in Rome.

 Hall of the Throne

 Duke Federico could enjoy his palace only in winter because in the good season he was always on the battlefield to earn the money he needed to maintain his court.
-When he was at Urbino, he fulfilled his duties as a sovereign in a large hall, but when he had time for himself he retired to a studiolo, a small room decorated with wooden panels and portraits of great men (you can see it in a you tube video by the University of Urbino - it opens in another window).
-He had a similar studiolo at his palace at Gubbio.
+When he was in Urbino, he fulfilled his duties as a sovereign in a large hall, but when he had time for himself he retired to a studiolo, a small room decorated with wooden panels and portraits of great men.
+He had a similar studiolo in his palace in Gubbio.